In this section

 Pecos is a place to hike, fish, horseback ride, and meditate.
 Pecos is a western saga situated near an all-weather pass where west was lost and won time and time again.
 First came Pueblo and Plains Indians, then Spanish settlers, then traders on the Santa Fe Trail, and then Confederate and Union soldiers.

-through which the Pecos River flows, has taken advantage of its oasis qualities and offers scenic boat tours.
-Paddleboats and bumper boats can be rented and a full-scale water park keeps locals and visitors entertained throughout the warmer months.
+The Pecos River flows through Carlsbad the city has taken advantage of its oasis qualities and offers scenic boat tours.
+Paddle boats and bumper boats can be rented and a full-scale water park keeps locals and visitors entertained throughout the warmer months.